Why is it not talked about often?

 - If the threat is behind you, walking faster is keeping distance.

-- If the threat is behind you, crossing the street is keeping distance.
+- If the threat is behind you, crossing the street is adding distance and barriers.

 - If the threat is near you, arming yourself with a self defence weapon like pepper spray is keeping distance.